 - Professional activities

-- Co-editor of Manchester University Press monograph series - 'Politics, Culture and Society in Early Modern Britain’
+- Founder and co-editor of Manchester University Press monograph series - 'Politics, Culture and Society in Early Modern Britain’

 - Member of Advisory Board and steering committee of new AHRC Network on ‘Europe’s Short Peace, 1595-1620’

 - Member of the international editorial board of Acta et documenta Synodi Nationalis Dordrechtanae (1618-1619).